lkuper/dissertation/dissertation/jfp-reviews-notes.md

 another intermediate step.

 Viewing freeze as just another update operation is an interesting idea.
-But, unlike other update operations, freeze returns a value.
+But, unlike other update operations, freeze returns a value (it's a read as well as a write).
 Moreover, since it's the one feature that introduces nondeterminism, we think it makes sense to separate it.

 Presentation-wise, we agree with the reviewer that it's not necessary to go through all the steps of the proof twice, once for lambdaLVar